 Lisa has received national board certifications and specific training in post-traumatic stress, EMDR, cognitive behavioral therapy, sexual abuse and domestic violence therapy, critical incident debriefing and advanced training in addictions and substance abuse.
 She is a licensed mental health counselor in the state of Florida, practicing in the Bay Area for the past 20 years.
 She received her Master’s degree in Mental Health Counseling from Nova University and her undergraduate degree from The American College in Switzerland.

-Lisa uses Marley, the therapy dog, a black lab to help reduce stress and offer comfort.
-Marley helps in the counseling process and is especially good and kind with children.
+Lisa uses Max, the therapy dog, a black lab to help reduce stress and offer comfort.
+Max helps in the counseling process and is especially good and kind with children.